Retirement plans Get the most out of your employer-sponsored retirement plans, including a 401(k).

 401(k), 403(b), or 457 plan

-An employer-sponsored retirement account; it is set up by your employer for you.
-Allows you to make ongoing contributions, typically as automatic pre-tax payroll deductions.
+An employer-sponsored retirement account set up by your employer for you.
+These accounts enable you to make ongoing contributions, typically as automatic pre-tax payroll deductions, and may include an employer match.

 Annualized rate of return